Senior Accounting Officer Main Duty: Appropriate tax accounting arrangements: Arrangements and calculating tax liabilities - Example 4

 The business employs a trained specialist to analyse the expenditure, code it appropriately and provide information and analysis for the capital allowances computation.
 The tax department checks this information.

 Due to the sums of money involved, the agreed policy is that items costing less than a set amount are not reviewed in detail.
 Instead the trained specialist makes an estimate, based on past experience and an appropriate sampling exercise, and uses it for coding.
-The company has discussed and agreed the basis of the estimation with the Customer Relationship Manager or a Mid-sized Business Caseworker.
+The company has discussed and agreed the basis of the estimation with the Customer Compliance Manager (CCM) or a Mid-sized Business Caseworker.

 We would not regard the incorrect treatment of a fixed asset below the set amount for the purposes of the capital allowances claim as a shortcoming because the system in place would allow a reasonable estimation of accuracy in line with the circumstances of the business.
 Therefore we would be likely to take the view that there are appropriate tax accounting arrangements in place.